riboseinc/ribose-ruby/README.md

 #### Retrieve the current leadership board

-To retrieve the current leadership board, we can use the `Leaderboard.all` interface and it will return the details.
+To retrieve the current leadership board,

 ```ruby
 Ribose::Leaderboard.all